 Example use case: Chatbots Fine-tuned GPT models can be integrated into chatbots to provide more natural and contextually more precise responses.
 For instance, a customer service chatbot fine-tuned on a dataset of customer interactions can manage queries with increased efficiency, providing correct and helpful responses.

-Example implementation steps:
+Example implementation steps are as follows:

 Dataset collection: Gather a dataset of dialogue exchanges, such as transcripts of customer service interactions.